Heritage House Museum

 schoolhouses in Stow Township at the end of the nineteenth century, this frame building replaced an earlier brick schoolhouse on its original site on the southwest corner of the Call and Young Road intersection.
 Last names of pupils who attended the school in the early 1900’s include Hanson, Stewart, Smith, Fleshman, Naftzger, Moser, Judson, and Moon.
 The Stewart School was in use through 1906.
 In 1907 the Stow Township Centralized School was opened, allowing all Stow students to attend the same building, and the Stewart School closed.

-Stewart School was moved to Heritage Reserve Park in October 2013 and continues to be renovated thanks to generous donors.
+Stewart School was moved to Heritage Reserve Park in October 2013 and dedicated in July 2017.